daudix/daudix.one/content/blog/2024-06-19-not-that-latitude/index.md

 Overall, I *love* this laptop.
 MacBoy was a good machine, but this one is a whole new level.

-PS: While making the final edits to this post I've come up with a name for Latitude - Latte!
+P.S.
+While making the final edits to this post I've come up with a name for Latitude - Latte!

-PPS: The next post is already in the drafts, and it will be about my switch to a dumbphone or how my Pixel 3 burned violently without warning.
+P.P.S.
+The next post is already in the drafts, and it will be about my switch to a dumbphone or how my Pixel 3 burned violently without warning.
 (You can never have too many stories about my devices dying, right?)